Updated January 2017 by Susan Stephenson, www.thebookchook.com

 If he wanted me to help him build with Lego, I'd start, then escape to preparing dinner for a while.
 I'd come back occasionally and add a brick here and there.
 I encouraged him to show me when he'd made something and praised his efforts.
 It mightn't have been as wonderful an interaction as those times when I was fully in the moment, but cheating got us by.

-And after dinner, shower and homework, The Sick Mother always made time for reading aloud.
-Tim wouldn't have it any other way.
+And after dinner, shower and homework, The Sick Mother always, ALWAYS made time for reading aloud.

 Word Game, Hink Pink